CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = I have an idea for this plugin - how can I make it known? =

-If you have an idea for the plugin, feel free to post on the support forum here: http://wordpress.org/support/plugin/seriously-simple-podcasting.
+If you have an idea for the plugin, feel free to post on the support forum [here](http://wordpress.org/support/plugin/seriously-simple-podcasting_.
-If you would like to contribute to the code then you can fork the GitHub repo here: https://github.com/hlashbrooke/Seriously-Simple-Podcasting - your pull requests will be reviewed and merged if they fit into the goals for this plugin.
+If you would like to contribute to the code then you can fork the GitHub repo [here](https://github.com/hlashbrooke/Seriously-Simple-Podcasting) - your pull requests will be reviewed and merged if they fit into the goals for this plugin.
 All contributors will be given credit where it is due.

 == Screenshots ==